arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/getting-started/content.md

 ### 3. The Circuit

-The Arduino® Portenta Max Carrier uses the Arduino® Portenta H7 as the main central processing unit and that powers up the carrier's modules mentioned above.
+The Portenta Max Carrier uses the Portenta H7 as the main central processing unit and that powers up the carrier's modules mentioned above.
 Both systems possess High-Density Connectors to establish communication interfaces in between.
 It is simple as attaching the Portenta H7 to Portenta Max Carrier's High-Density Connectors.
 The following connection scheme shows how exactly the device is paired with the correct orientation.

 ![Portenta Max Carrier Hardware Setup](assets/mc_ard_hd_connectors.png)